jenca-adam/awiki/pages/gour2019comparison/page.md

 **Comparison of bipartite channels:**
 More generally, is there a superchannel $\Theta^{AB}$, such that $\Phi^{BR}=(\Theta^{AB}\otimes I_R)(\Psi^{AR})$?

-This is characterized using extended conditional min-entropies.
+This is characterized using **extended conditional min-entropies**.